pkh/PKHPickerContainerView/README.md

 A UIView subclass to display a UIPickerView, with accompanying navigation bar, using keyboard or UIActionSheet-like hide/show animations.

 PKHPickerContainerView was originally written in Xcode 4.5.2 and uses ARC.
-It does not use Interface Builder and is compatible out of the box with the iPhone 4/4S and iPhone 5 screen sizes.
+It does not use Interface Builder and is compatible out-of-the-box with the iPhone 4/4S and iPhone 5 screen sizes.

 ![screenshot](https://dl.dropbox.com/u/503108/pkhpickercontainerview-screenshot.png)